Shopping in Rome

 "Old is cool"

-Collectors, professional or amateur, should be able to pick up much of interest in Rome's secondhands and antique shops (some truly excellent), or in art galleries, or in the famous Porta Portese flea market held in Rome's Trastevere district.
+Collectors, professionals or amateursshould be able to pick up a bargain in Rome's second-hand antique shops, art galleries or in the famous Porta Portese flea market held in Rome's Trastevere district.